Often adopting an interdisciplinary perspective across the social sciences, the department’s research can be grouped into four key themes:

 Several staff members specialise in political and IR theory.
 This focus includes expertise on postcolonial theory, precarity and affect, aesthetics and politics, temporality, globalisation and global governance, knowledge production in social science, Michel Foucault.

 The department has a long-established background in Comparative Politics with expertise on multilevel governance, devolution and constitutional change, migration policymaking, democracy promotion and energy politics.
 Staff have expertise in areas including the UK, the EU, China, Latin America, the Middle East, Russia and post-Soviet states, Scandinavia and the Western Balkans.

 Supervisors: Dr L Bennie, Prof M Bain, Dr N Danilova, Dr J McEvoy, Dr Judith Sijstermans, Dr Digdem Soyaltin Colella, Dr E Tabur, Dr K Thomas, Dr A Widfeldt

 Our staff research central areas of politics relating to elections, political organisations and emerging challenges to modern liberal democracies.
 This theme includes expertise on political participation, including party membership, party change and electoral behaviour.
 We also have expertise on constitutional politics (including independence referenda), energy politics, far-right politics and green politics.

-Supervisors: Dr L Bennie, Dr M Harvey, Professor M Keating, Dr D Toke, Dr A Widfeldt
+Supervisors: Dr L Bennie, Dr M Harvey, Dr Dan Paget, Dr Judith Sijstermans, Dr K Thomas, Dr A Widfeldt

 Conflict and Security